GregTrevellick/Quiz.Launcher/Src/Quiz.Ui.Geek/VsmpAssets/README.md

 [VSMarketplaceUrl]: https://marketplace.visualstudio.com/items?itemName=GregTrevellick.GeekQuiz#review-details
 [CharityWareURL]: https://github.com/GregTrevellick/MiscellaneousArtefacts/wiki/Charity-Ware

-A trivial [CharityWare][CharityWareURL] extension that poses a geek quiz question when opening the Start Page.
+A trivial [charity ware][CharityWareURL] extension that poses a geek quiz question when opening the Start Page.

 - Configurable to also or only pose questions when opening and/or closing a solution